svaisakh/aiprojects/README.md

 Most of them are either outdated, broken or written in tensorflow - all of which are bad.

+Most of the files are Jupyter Notebooks organized into logical categories.

+Note that some projects failed and/or did not produce intended results.

 I intend to rework most of these into polished, stand alone, high quality repos.

 You can follow my progress on Trello: